-- On arrival at the farm, park the vehicle in a clean or designated parking area with no obvious manure accumulation.
+- On arrival at the farm, always park the vehicle in a clean area with no obvious manure accumulation.
 Avoid exhaust fans from livestock areas.
 Close all windows to prevent insects from entering the car.
-It is best to park on an impermeable surface and might require you to park on the road in front of the farm. - At a minimum, avoid driving through manure, puddles or wasted water. - Ensure farm personnel are aware of your arrival before exiting the vehicle to avoid contamination or breach of the farm's biosecurity plan. - Put on clean coveralls and boots in an area that avoids potential contamination, such as beside the vehicle. - Prepare the approved disinfectant solution in the boot pail using the amounts of water indicated on the manufacturer's label. - Make sure you have all the equipment you will need for your inspection but try not to overcompensate and take too much.
-Anything brought back will need to be disinfected or disposed of. - Rinse your boots with the disinfectant before entering the farm.
-Even when the risk is negligible, producers may perceive a risk from inspection staff who have visited other sites. - Leave the boot pail, brush, and disinfectant in a protected area to avoid contact with livestock, children and pets when necessary.
+It is best to park on an impermeable surface and might require you to park on the road in front of the farm. - At a minimum, avoid driving through manure, puddles or wasted water. - Put on clean coveralls and boots beside the vehicle. - Prepare the approved disinfectant solution in the boot pail using the amounts of water indicated on the manufacturer's label. - Make sure you have all the equipment you will need for your inspection but try not to overcompensate and take too much.
+Anything brought back will need to be disinfected or disposed of. - Rinse your boots before entering the farm.
+Even when the risk is negligible, producers may perceive a risk from inspection staff who have visited other sites. - Leave the boot pail, brush, and disinfectant beside the vehicle (protected from access by livestock, children and pets when necessary).